To secure network communication between the ArcGIS Web Adaptor and ArcGIS Enterprise organization, use the HTTPS protocol.

 If you are using IIS and need to create a domain certificate, see Create a domain certificate, which provides a script to run on your machine that will create the appropriate certificate and bind it to HTTPS port 443.

-When you first set up the portal, you might use a self-signed certificate to do some initial testing to help you quickly verify that your configuration was successful.
-However, if you use a self-signed certificate, beware that you will experience the following when testing:
+When you set up the organization, you can use a self-signed certificate to do some initial testing to help you quickly verify that your configuration was successful.
+However, if you use a self-signed certificate, you will experience the following when testing:

-- Web browser and ArcGIS Desktop warnings about the site being untrusted.
-When a web browser encounters a self-signed certificate, it will typically display a warning and ask you to confirm that you want to proceed to the site.
-Many browsers display warning icons or a red color in the address bar as long as you are using the self-signed certificate.
-You should expect to see these type of warnings if you configure your portal with a self-signed certificate.
+When a web browser encounters a self-signed certificate, it typically displays a warning and asks you to confirm that you want to proceed to the site.
+Many browsers display warning icons or a red color in the address bar as long as you use the self-signed certificate.
+Expect to see these types of warnings if you configure the organization with a self-signed certificate.

-- Unexpected behavior when printing hosted services and accessing the portal from client applications.
+- You may experience unexpected behavior when printing hosted services and accessing the organization from client applications.

 The above list of issues you will experience when using a self-signed certificate is not exhaustive.
-It is recommended that you use a domain certificate or CA-signed certificate to fully test and deploy your portal.
+It is recommended that you use a domain certificate or CA-signed certificate to fully test and deploy an ArcGIS Enterprise organization.

 Test your site

-After obtaining or creating a certificate that is bound to port 443, you can configure your Web Adaptor for use with the portal.
-You will need to access the ArcGIS Web Adaptor configuration page using an HTTPS URL such as https://webadaptorhost.domain.com/webadaptorname/webadaptor.
+After obtaining or creating a certificate that is bound to port 443, configure the Web Adaptor for use with the organization.
+You must access the ArcGIS Web Adaptor configuration page using an HTTPS URL such as https://webadaptorhost.domain.com/webadaptorname/webadaptor.

-After you've configured your Web Adaptor, you should test that HTTPS is working properly by making an HTTPS request to the portal website, for example, https://webadaptorhost.domain.com/webadaptorname/home.
+After you configure the Web Adaptor, test that HTTPS is working properly by making an HTTPS request to the organization, for example, https://webadaptorhost.domain.com/webadaptorname/home.
 If you are testing with a self-signed certificate, dismiss the browser warnings about untrusted connections.
 This usually involves adding an exception to your browser so that it will allow you to communicate with the site that is using a self-signed certificate.